wso2/carbon-datasources/README.md

 ### Snapshot Releases

-Use following Maven repository for snapshot versions of Carbon JNDI.
+Use following Maven repository for snapshot versions of Carbon Datasources.

 ````xml
 <repository>